Why do we need battery energy storage systems?

 Today we own:

-- 45% of Noriker Power Ltd, headquartered in Gloucester, UK.
-Noriker Power has a 0,5 GW pipeline in battery storage and hybrid energy projects across the UK.
-The first project from Noriker’s pipleine, Blandford Road was sanctioned in October 2022, and is expected to be operational in Q3 2023.
+- 45% of Noriker Power Ltd, headquartered in Cheltenham, UK.
+Noriker Power has a pipeline in battery storage and hybrid energy projects across the UK.
+The first project from Noriker’s pipeline, Blandford Road (25 MW/ 50 MWh) is in operation.

 - 100% of East Point Energy LLC, headquartered in Charlottesville, Virginia, US.
-East Point Energy has a 3.3 GW development pipeline in battery storage projects in the US.
+East Point Energy has a pipeline in battery storage projects in the US.

 We see a strong opportunity to create a profitable business by deploying battery storage assets in selected power markets.
 This is based on the flexible nature of the assets and Equinor’s advanced trading capabilities through the wholly owned energy trading house Danske Commodities.